tqre/archlive/README.md

 https://wiki.archlinux.org/index.php/Archiso

-Install archiso package is required from arch repositories, as it is still used partly on scripts.
+archiso package and arch-install-scripts are required from arch repositories, as they are used.

 ### Making the images: